-- The primary business activity of the establishment.
-The field economist determines the correct North American Industry Classification System (NAICS) industry code for the establishment.
+The primary business activity of the establishment.
+The field economist verifies that the North American Industry Classification System (NAICS) industry code for the establishment is correct.

-- A list of employees or a list of job titles with employee counts.
-If the field economist is provided with a list of employees, jobs are selected using equal probability sampling to select a sampled job, for which each entry on the list has an equal chance of selection.
-If the field economist is provided a list of job titles and employee counts the field economist uses probability proportional to size sampling, that is the greater the number of employees in an occupation within the establishment the greater chance the occupation will be selected.
+A list of employees or a list of job titles with employee counts.
+If the field economist is provided with a list of employees, jobs are selected using equal probability sampling to select a sampled job, where each entry on the list has an equal chance of selection.
+If the field economist is provided a list of job titles and employee counts, jobs are selected using probability proportional to size sampling, where the greater the number of employees associated with a job title the more likely the job will be selected.

-- The tasks, knowledge required, controls and complexity, contacts, and environmental conditions of the job.
-The field economist determines the correct O*NET-SOC 2010 occupation code and work level for each sampled job based on the job description and type of work performed.
+The tasks, knowledge required, controls and complexity, contacts, and environmental conditions of the job.
+The field economist uses this information to determine the correct occupation code and work level for each sampled job based on the job description and type of work performed.
 (For more information on pay factors and work levels, see National Compensation Survey: Guide for Evaluating Your Firm’s Jobs and Pay).

 - The amount of employees in each sampled job that is matched to an occupational description.
 The field economist determines how many employees in the establishment can be defined by the occupational code for the sampled job.

-- Work attributes for the workers in the matched occupation in terms of whether they work full or part time, classified as union or nonunion workers, and paid on a time or incentive basis.
-The field economist determines these three work attributes of the employee in the matched occupation.
+Work attributes for the workers in the sampled job in terms of whether they work full or part time, classified as union or nonunion workers, and paid on a time or incentive basis.
+The field economist determines these three work attributes of the employee in the sampled job.

-- The various occupational requirements that the employee must meet to successfully perform the selected occupation.
-The field economist collects elements that pertain to the matched occupation’s physical demands, environmental conditions, education training, and experience, and mental requirements.
+The various occupational requirements that the employee must meet to successfully perform their job.
+The field economist collects job requirements that pertain to the sampled job’s physical demands, environmental conditions, education training, and experience, and mental requirements.
 Field economists refer to a list of tasks provided by respondents to understand the relationship between job demands and occupational data needed for collection.
 A task refers to a distinct activity assigned to or performed by workers.